lewis-010/modelling-airbnbs-property-listing-dataset/README.md

 ![bedrooms_training_loss.png](visualisations/bedrooms_training_loss.png)

 - Using matplotlib we can see the predicted values using the neural network are what would be expected.
+    - A vast majority of samples have 1 bedroom with a handful having > 3.
 - This is also backed up by the very strong R2 and RMSE scores in the performance metrics file for the best model.

 ![bedrooms_neural_network](visualisations/bedrooms_nerual_network.png)